bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-So first, let&apos;'s talk about domain names.
-Usually when you go to buy a domain name, you&apos;'re going to purchase it for multiple years at a time, because it really doesn&apos;'t make that much sense to own your domain name for only a single year.
-Unless, of course, maybe you&apos;'re running for an election or doing something where you know you only want it up for a short time.
+So first, let&apos;s talk about domain names.
+Usually when you go to buy a domain name, you&apos;re going to purchase it for multiple years at a time, because it really doesn&apos;t make that much sense to own your domain name for only a single year.
+Unless, of course, maybe you&apos;re running for an election or doing something where you know you only want it up for a short time.

 The most common domain names have the domain ending of .com, but more and more, the other extensions are gaining acceptance.
-So if you go to buy a domain name and the only way you can get the name you really want is to use **.net** or **.biz**, that&apos;'s okay.
+So if you go to buy a domain name and the only way you can get the name you really want is to use **.net** or **.biz**, that&apos;s okay.
 I recommend that you still go ahead and do it.

-The important thing to know is that domain names by themselves, they&apos;'re pretty much useless.
-You can own it, but unless you have files there that people can look at, no one&apos;'s going to be able to go there and see anything.
+The important thing to know is that domain names by themselves, they&apos;re pretty much useless.
+You can own it, but unless you have files there that people can look at, no one&apos;s going to be able to go there and see anything.
 This is where the hosting services come in.
-If you were to look at your **URL** right now on your page, when you make a file and you right click and you&apos;'re looking at your site in Chrome or Internet Explorer or anything like that, you&apos;'re probably going to notice that the protocol is &apos;"file.&apos;" We don&apos;'t want that.
-We don&apos;'t want it to be &apos;"file,&apos;" or &apos;"C:&apos;" or &apos;"My Documents.&apos;" We want it to be something that looks like www, and that&apos;'s where the hosting company comes in.
+If you were to look at your **URL** right now on your page, when you make a file and you right click and you&apos;re looking at your site in Chrome or Internet Explorer or anything like that, you&apos;re probably going to notice that the protocol is &apos;"file.&apos;" We don&apos;t want that.
+We don&apos;t want it to be &apos;"file,&apos;" or &apos;"C:&apos;" or &apos;"My Documents.&apos;" We want it to be something that looks like www, and that&apos;s where the hosting company comes in.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 234.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->